Updated to: 21 August 2019Download as PDF

-For the Environmental Impact Statement (EIS), the following stages are considered:
+The Environmental Impact Statement (EIS) includes the following steps:

-- Decision of the municipality after advice from the local responsible of MINEPDED services.
+- Decision of the municipality, after advice from the local MINEPDED services

-- Preparation of ToR to be approved by the MINEPDED after the advice of the relevant sectorial administration.
+- Preparation of ToR to be approved by the MINEPDED after advice from the relevant sector administration

-- Preparation of the ESIA / SESA report with public consultations.
+- Preparation of the ESIA report with public consultations

-- Review of ESIA report / SEA and public hearing.
+- Review of ESIA report and public hearing

-- Decision of the Minister in charge of the environment on the quality ESIA / SESA report.
+- Decision of the Minister in charge of the environment on the quality ESIA report

-The Decree provides that the list of activities subject to impact statement is determined by the municipality after the motivated opinion of the locally responsible services of MINEPDED.
-(Article 18-2).
+- the list of activities that need EIS is determined by the municipality, after the motivated opinion of the locally responsible MINEPDED service.

-Supplementary requirements to the EIA can be demanded for sensitive areas.
-Criteria are defined on case-by-case basis.
+Supplementary requirements for the ESIA can be demanded for sensitive areas, with criteria defined on case-by-case basis.